arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 - `topics_level2.id`, `topics_level2.name` will be `NULL`
 - `topics_level3.id`, `topics_level3.name` will be category

-So, in the application code, we still access all the selected columns but we create the topic path considering the `NULL` values of the selected columns.
+So, in the application code, we still access all the selected columns but we create the topic path skipping the `NULL` values accordingly.

-To support this query, our table only requires Primary Key on `id` and Foreign Key on `parent_id`.
+To support this query, our table only requires [Primary Key](https://en.wikipedia.org/wiki/Primary_key) on `id` and [Foreign Key](https://en.wikipedia.org/wiki/Foreign_key) on `parent_id`.

 ## Get all the children of a category or a sub-category